 1. Get Feedback from Your Students This was something I was not expecting, but was beyond value to me!
 While talking with each student privately, they provided me with a ton of feedback to improve my teaching and curriculum.
 When I asked students how they felt about the class, most students said "Good".
 When I asked them about the pace of the class, I had several students say they felt that it was going too fast.
 Many students said they'd like to spend more time on their paintings.
 If I had never asked them this, I would have kept trucking along!
 I also asked students how they felt about the projects.
 Many students shared their own ideas for projects they would like to try.
 They gave me so many ideas, I just wish I had them for the entire year so we could do them all!
 2. Identify Strengths and Weaknesses While discussing grades, I also talked with students about their strengths and weaknesses.
 Even if a student has 100% in my class, I know they are not perfect.
 For example, I have a student who has exceptional skill and a high level of perfectionism.
 Her artwork is college-level work, but her artist statement writing is below average.
 When discussing this with her, I discovered that she has always struggled with writing and just doesn't know where to start when writing an artist statement.
 She said she really struggled with getting her thoughts onto paper.
 We talked about this for a bit, so I offered a piece of differentiated instruction: I would walk her through the questions for the artist statement verbally, then she would orally respond with her answers and I would take notes for her on her responses.
 Next, I had her re-write my notes as a 2-paragraph artist statement.
 This seemed to really help her through the process and she still demonstrated her learning (which is the goal, right?)
 Identifying strengths and weaknesses with students helps them understand where they need to improve and grow, but it also helps me understand where I need to start with a lesson.
 It helps me differentiate depending on student skill level and readiness.
 3. Help them Stay on Track I don't know about you, but I have a few students who would rather sit on their phones all day looking at themselves than work on their projects.
 For these students, I found the mini conferences to be extremely valuable.
 First, I showed them what work they were missing.
 One girl literally had no idea she was missing 3 assignments.
 Turns out, she forgot to turn 2 of them in.
 She immediately went to her drawer, got the 2 assignments out and turned them in.
 I didn't take points away.
 She had done the assignments and demonstrated her learning.
 Next, we talked about participation.
 I showed students the total number of points they had received and why they lost points (on their phones, not working during class, etc.).
 I think this was a real eye opener for some students.
 While the points don't negatively affect their grade, I keep track during class as a way to collect data.
 If a student is not doing what they are supposed to do, I take a point away, and attempt to redirect them.
 While I love my cell phone, I explained to students that when they're just on their phones the entire time, they are not able to focus and also miss important things like announcements, lessons, and the real world around them.
 I ended the conference by telling them that I care about their success in my class, whether they like art or not, and that my job was to help them succeed.
 I can't tell you how many of my struggling art students went right to work afterwards!

 ![]() The cool thing about living in Rochester is that we actually have a set of Andy Warhol's Endangered Species Series here at the Mayo Clinic.
 They are free to view, however, they do not do field trips or tours.
 This was fun, since some of my kiddos said they had seen this artworks in real life.
 After our discussion about Andy Warhol's work, I had students choose an animal to draw.
 I tiered the assignment so students of all abilities could feel a sense of accomplishment.
 The lower level students were allowed to trace an animal.
 The middle level students were allowed to draw from observation by looking at a picture of the animal.
 The higher level students were encouraged to draw the animal from memory or based on an idea.
 This allowed my gifted and talented students a little more freedom and independence, which I think they enjoyed.
 It also allowed my lower level students to feel like they could create an awesome work of art.
 I'm not a huge fan of tracing, but it has it's time and place in every art class.
 Once they drew their animals, they had to show me their drawing in order to get their foam.
 They taped the paper to the foam and started tracing over their design.
 They went over their designs with a blunt pencil or mechanical pencil with no lead.
 Next, we started printing!
 After they printed 3 different prints, I had some students outline their lines with oil pastel to add an Andy Warhol look to their work.
 You can view the demo video I played for my students at the end of this post.
 View examples of my students work below. ![]() This project was quite extensive, but one of my favorite projects I have ever taught!
 We spent a day having a class discussion about the work of Shepard Fairey and the way Shepard Fairey uses visual art as a way to draw attention to a particular social issue such as pollution, inequality, and greed.
 We also talked about the works of Banksy and Ricardo Levins Morales (Minneapolis-based activist artist).
 We listened to a Podcast interview of Ricardo and his work.
 Listen to the podcast of Ricardo Levins Morales on MPR here.
 Students were first asked to brainstorm different social issues.
 At first, some students really struggled thinking of ideas.
 For the kids who struggled, I asked them what they liked.
 For example, a student said he liked music.
 I asked him if he knew of any problems in the music industry.
 He immediately said "Piracy", "Inequality", "Sexism" and "People need to support local music more".
 These are all great examples of social issues that tie into a student interest.
 Some examples of social issues chosen by students for this project include marriage equality, racial equality, saving and protecting animals, recycling, protecting the environment, religious equality, self esteem, perfectionism, anti-bullying, and greed.
 One issue I did run into was I had one student who wanted to do a design based around legalizing marijuana.
 Even though I personally didn't find this offensive, I knew it would be an issue since I teach at a public school!
 Drugs are bad...mmmk?
 So I had to explain to the student that while I am all for freedom of expression, that I would appreciate it if he chose a different, more school appropriate topic.
 I dislike the idea of censorship in my classroom, but there's got to be a line drawn somewhere, right?
 Next, students were given the challenge of illustrating that social issue.
 The goal was to create a design that clearly illustrated the chosen social issue.
 Some students did better at this than others.
 Each student had to show me their design plan in order to get their linoleum.
 Students used a 6B ebony pencil to outline their design plan, flip the plan on top of the linoleum, and burnish the design onto the linoleum.
 This helped students keep their words & letters backwards when carving without having to worry about writing the letters and words backwards.
 Finally, students started carving their designs!
 View my demo video below for complete instructions.
 Students were asked to create 6 different prints and choose 3 for display.
 After they finished preparing their prints for exhibit, they were asked to write an artist statement.
 Two of the guiding questions for their artist statement was "How can art change the world?" and "What is visual art's relationship to society?".
 Some of the responses I got were truly inspiring.
-Overall, I loved this project and how it engaged all of my students!
-My high school students just recently finished their Zentangle or Tangle tile project.
-We talked about the differences between geometric and organic patterns.
-Students were asked to divide their 12"x12" drawing paper up into at least 12 different sections with each section having a different pattern.
-Students used sharpies with different widths to create their patterns and designs.
-Students were also asked to create an equal balance of darker patterns and lighter patterns.
-I allowed students the option of adding color.
+Overall, I loved this project and how it engaged all of my students! |

 Categories